derivativeresearchsystems/idiomatic.js/readme.md

 * Evgeny Mandrikov [@\_godin\_](http://twitter.com/_godin_), [github](https://github.com/Godin)
 * Sofish Lin [@sofish](http://twitter.com/sofish), [github](https://github.com/sofish)

-## All code in any code-base should look like a single person typed it, no matter how many people contributed.
+## Important Principles That We Strive To Adhere To

-### The following list outlines the practices that I use in all code that I am the original author of; contributions to projects that I have created should follow these guidelines.
+* All code in any code-base should look like a single person typed it, no matter how many people contributed.

-### I do not intend to impose my style preferences on other people's code or projects; if an existing common style exists, it should be respected.
+* The following list outlines the practices that I use in all code that I am the original author of; contributions to projects that I have created should follow these guidelines.

-> ### "Arguments over style are pointless.
-There should be a style guide, and you should follow it"
+* I do not intend to impose my style preferences on other people's code or projects; if an existing common style exists, it should be respected.

->_Rebecca_ _Murphey_
+> Arguments over style are pointless.
+There should be a style guide, and you should follow it

-&nbsp;
+– Rebecca Murphey

-> ### "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
-If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec."
+> Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
+If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec.

->_Idan_ _Gazit_
+– Idan Gazit

 ## Translations